 We currently have only two products in clinical development.
-We have commenced a Phase 1/2 multi-center AML trial with fractionated doses of ActimabTM-A under its own federal Investigational New Drug Application (IND).
-Additionally, there are a number of physician IND trials at the FHCRC that have been conducted or are currently ongoing at FHCRC with single doses of IomabTM-B. We plan to file our own IND prior to initiating our planned Phase 3 study of IomabTM-B.
+We have commenced a Phase 1/2 multi- center AML trial with fractionated doses of ActimabTM-A under its own federal Investigational New Drug Application (IND).
+Additionally, there are a number of physician IND trials at the FHCRC that have been conducted or are currently ongoing at FHCRC with single doses of IomabTM-B. In December 2015, the FDA cleared our IND filing for Iomab-B, and that we will proceed with the pivotal, Phase 3 clinical trial.
+We anticipate the Phase 3, controlled, randomized, pivotal trial to begin enrolling in the first half of 2016 and assuming that the trial meets its end points, it will form the basis for a Biologics Licensing Application (BLA).